Introduction

 Chunk sizes between 300-800 tokens work best for most use cases, with 10-20% overlap to preserve context at boundaries [Source: chunking-guide.md].

-Now you (or your users) can go check that source document and verify the answer is accurate.
+Now you can go check that source document and verify.
+That’s the whole point.

 Checking citations automatically